backtestjs/quick-start/README.md

 1. Remove the current repository to work independently: `git remote remove origin`
 2. Attach to your new repository: `git remote add origin <your-git-url>`
+3. Verify that the remote has changed: `git remote -v`

 This will allow you to manage your project's version control locally and replace it with your own repository if necessary.